akka/akka-projection/samples/grpc/restaurant-drone-deliveries-service-scala/README.md

 It is intended to be used together with the local-drone-control sample.

 * Keeps track of a coarse grained location of each drone to the cloud
-* FIXME Accepts restaurant delivery requests which are then fed to the right local drone control
+* Accepts restaurant delivery requests which are then fed to the right local drone control

 ## Running the sample code